 - Now you can run the Google PWA from the desktop as any other app.

 If you’re a fan of this ultra-clean interface, this should be a good tip for you.
-On the other hand, if you’re looking forward to hiding the Address bar solely, this won’t do you too much good.
+On the other hand, if you’re looking forward to hiding the Address bar/URL bar solely in Chrome, this won’t do you too much good.

 If you’re aware of an alternative way, please be so nice to share it with us and our readers.
 We’ll be thankful for your effort.